dapr/components-contrib/tests/certification/pubsub/aws/snssqs/README.md

    - Subscriber is subscribed to 1 topic
    - Simulate periodic errors and verify that the component retires on error
    - Verify that all expected messages were received
+- Verify with single publisher / multiple subscribers with different consumerIDs (TestSNSSQSMultipleSubsDifferentConsumerIDs)
+   - Run dapr application with 1 publisher and 2 subscribers
+   - Publisher publishes to 1 topic
+   - Subscriber is subscribed to 1 topic
+   - Simulate periodic errors and verify that the component retires on error
+   - Verify that all expected messages were received